-A local BAP has been produced for Epsom & Ewell, identifying priority habitats as guided by the Surrey Habitat Action plans which is in turn guided by the UK BAP.
-The Epsom & Ewell BAP is available on line at www.epsomewell.gov.uk
+A local BAP has been produced for Epsom & Ewell, identifying priority habitats as guided by the Surrey Habitat Action plans which were in turn guided by the UK BAP.
+The Epsom & Ewell BAP is available via the Council's website.

 The distribution of known Surrey BAP priority habitats in Epsom & Ewell is identified on Map 5.
 These habitats do not receive statutory protection, but are protected by planning policy.
 They will be found both within and outside designated sites, and may occur in areas outside of those identified on Map 5.
-BAP habitats correspond to those identified under Section 41 of the NERC Act as habitats of principle importance for the conservation of biodiversity in England and are, therefore, protected by planning policy (see below).

-UK BAP Habitats in Epsom & Ewell (Semi Natural Habitats)
+Habitats of principal importance in Epsom & Ewell (Semi Natural Habitats)